Scott Laughton

-Scott Laughton (born May 30, 1994) is a Canadian professional ice hockey centre for the Toronto Maple Leafs of the National Hockey League (NHL).
+Scott Laughton (born May 30, 1994) is a Canadian professional ice hockey player who currently playing for the Los Angeles Kings of the National Hockey League (NHL).

 Growing up in Oakville, Ontario, Laughton spent his junior ice hockey career playing for the Toronto Marlboros Minor Midget AAA of the Greater Toronto Hockey League (GTHL) before being drafted by the Oshawa Generals of the Ontario Hockey League (OHL).
 Following his sophomore season in the OHL, Laughton was drafted in the first round, 20th overall, by the Philadelphia Flyers in the 2012 NHL entry draft.

 Internationally, Laughton has represented Canada at various tournaments.

 Early life

 Laughton was born on May 30, 1994, in Oakville, Ontario, Canada, to parents Craig and Bonnie.
 His father coached him in ice hockey from the age of five to 14, when Laughton began to play major junior ice hockey in the Ontario Hockey League (OHL).
 He also captained the Mimico Mountaineers Peanut Rep lacrosse team in 2000 and led them to an undefeated season.
 Growing up, he was a fan of Roy Halladay of the Toronto Blue Jays of Major League Baseball (MLB).
+Laughton spends his Summers on his family's 8th generation pickle farm.